randiepathirage/katalon-studio/README.md

 Same as uft

 * Easy to use
-  Katalon is user friendly tool even a beginner can easily understand.
+Katalon is user friendly tool with rich graphics with tree views, tables, and menus even a beginner can easily understand.
 Its very easy to start and maintain automation .
 Lot of things we can do by just drag and drop

 * built-in integrations with various platforms